 How do I accept an offer on Upwork?

-Once both parties are satisfied, the freelancer should ask the client to send over an offer.
+Once the freelancer has convinced the client they are the ideal candidate for the job, the freelancer should ask the client to send over an offer.

 The offer initiates the formal contract.